f-corvaro/my_static_C_library/README.md

 <a href="https://github.com/f-corvaro/my_static_C_library/tree/main"><img align="center" alt="comment" src="https://github.com/f-corvaro/my_static_C_library/blob/main/.other/about.gif">

 <br>

-## Folder Structure
+## Folder Structure and Compilation

 <p align="justify">

-The folder structure is very easy, and the Makefile is made with the purpose of having repeatable and easily implemented rules.
+The folder structure is straightforward, and the Makefile is designed for repeatable and easily implemented rules.

-- All the sources are stored in the srcs folder.
+- All source files are stored in the `srcs` folder.

-- The header is stored in the include folder.
+- The header files are stored in the `include` folder.

-- The library.a is stored in the build folder.
+- The compiled library (`library.a`) is stored in the `build` folder.

-- The files.o are stored in  the objs folder.
+- The object files (`files.o`) are stored in the `objs` folder.

-The last two folders and files are created only after compiling.
+The `build` and `objs` folders, along with their contents, are created only after compiling.

-This is the folder structure before compiling:
+### Folder Structure Before Compiling

 ```
 .